jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.4 BreachDepressions

 Breaches all of the depressions in a DEM using Lindsay's (2016) algorithm.
-This should be preferred over depression filling in most cases.
+This should be preferred over depression filling in most cases..

 *Parameters*: